vstinner/vstinner.github.io/content/openstack_mitaka_python3.rst

 Functional and integration tests will identify remaining Python 3 issues.

-Another pending project is to fix issues specific to Python 3.5, but no gate use Python 3.5 yet.
+Another pending project is to fix issues specific to Python 3.5, but no gates use Python 3.5 yet.
 There are some minor issues, probably easy to fix.